madgen/madgen.github.io/posts/2019-09-14-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

 I'd like to thank Dr Dominic Orchard and Lex van der Stoep for their comments.

-This post wouldn't be possible without the heroic work of a vibrant research community and GHC implementors.
+This post wouldn't be possible without the heroic work of a vibrant research community and GHC implementers.
 They are too many to name exhaustively, but the following deserves a special round of applause: [Dr Richard Eisenberg](https://richarde.dev/index.html) and [Prof. Stephanie Weirich](https://www.cis.upenn.edu/~sweirich/) ([closed type